dbmco/flux-etl/README.md

 # Flux ETL

-Flux ETL is a Data Quality Management application that accepts exploratory data and creates structured schemas for data analysis.
-Additionally, Flux generates reports with graphical charts and statistical models baked in.
+Flux ETL is a Data Quality Management platform designed to ingest exploratory data and transform it into rigorously structured schemas for analysis.
+It enforces schema contracts via SQL Service Broker, ensuring deterministic, reliable data flows and maintaining integrity across environments.
+Flux ETL also provides built-in analytics, including statistical models and graphical reports, to validate and monitor data quality continuously.

-Flux ETL utilizes the idea of **Data Plasma** with its API-first pipeline and schema contract layer; This provides an idempotent exploratory pipeline environment that is production scale ready.
+By leveraging an API-first architecture combined with schema contracts, Flux ETL creates idempotent pipelines that are production-ready.
+These pipelines enforce consistency, enable automated orchestration, and maintain strict adherence to contract definitions from development to full-scale production.

-• “API-first ETL with enforceable schemas and built-in analytics.”
+• “API-first ETL with enforceable schema contracts and integrated data quality analytics.”
-• “Deterministic data pipelines from local Docker to full production.”
+• “Deterministic, production-ready pipelines with end-to-end contract enforcement.”
-• “Schema contracts, automated flows, and statistical insight in one engine.”
+• “Schema contracts, automated flows, and embedded statistical validation in a single engine.”

 ## Features
 - API-first ETL design with strict schema contracts